The Great Orangutan and Pygmy Elephant Project

 Viewing Pygmy Elephants on The Great Orangutan and Pygmy Elephant Project

-Wildlife Population Observation As a result of the extensive reforestation work completed by the project, it is hoped that an increase in wildlife populations will be noted in the area.
+Wildlife Population Observation As a result of the extensive reforestation work completed by the project, an increase in wildlife populations has been noted in the area.
 You will spend time cruising along the river and its tributaries to observe any endangered wildlife you see roaming along the river banks.
-This is also a fantastic opportunity to get some incredible photos!
+This is also an excellent opportunity to get some incredible photos!

 Jungle Trekking

-Jungle Trekking As well as observing the wildlife by boat, you will have the opportunity to embark on a trek through the Bornean jungle.
-You will learn more about what the rainforest has to offer its inhabitants by way of food, traditional medicines and survival, and will of course be able to take the time to admire a range of impressive flora and fauna.
+Jungle Trekking In addition to observing the wildlife by boat, you will have the opportunity to embark on a trek through the Bornean jungle.
+You will learn more about what the rainforest offers its inhabitants through food, traditional medicines, and survival.
+Along the way, take the time to admire a range of impressive flora and fauna!

 The Orang Sungai